falouu/chrome-screenshot/README.md

 # Features

 * Creates *.png file with screenshot of the whole page.
-This is most accurate screenshot - it captures exactly what you see in your the browser.
+This is most accurate screenshot - it captures exactly what you see in your browser.
   It simulates a monitor with unlimited height - this way the entire page is captured.